 Google Sites and naked domains

-If your domain registrar doesn't support fowarding non-www to www, then you need to use a 3rd party service.
-Here's how to set up Cloudfare to route non-www traffic to your www website
+If your domain registrar doesn't support fowarding non-www to www, then you need to use a 3rd party service to redirect non-www traffic to your www website.
+This article explains how

 Good practice with Google Sites is to host the website under the fully qualified version of the website address, and forward the naked version of the domain to the fully qualified one.
-I use Porkbun and Squarespace for domains and both providers support redirect, or forwarding, functionality.
+I use Porkbun and Squarespace for domains and both providers support redirect, or forwarding, functionality as part of the domain settings.
+This is a good thing to do mainly because it seems to cause less problems this way.

 Some registrars don't support this, for example Hostinger.
 In the Hostinger domain control panel, there's no way to make sure that non-www traffic is forwarded to the www version, so you'll need to use a 3rd party service to do this.
-In this case, I'll describe how to do forwarding with Cloudflare.
-Equally, you could use NakedSSL.
+The simplest way to do this is to use a free 3rd party service like NakedSSL or redirect.pizza.

 A basic summary of what you need to do*